all-birds birds

 Parrots have a different kind of conical bill good for Cracking seeds.

-Birds such as Thrashers and Wrens, with slender curved bills can probe for insects.
+Birds such as thrashers and wrens, with slender curved bills can probe for insects.

 Mocking Bird